-Keith Sadler, Chief Financial Officer ("CFO")
+Keith Sadler Chief Financial Officer ("CFO")

 Keith joined the Group as CFO in November 2021.
-He is a non-executive director of Warpaint London PLC where he is chairman of the audit and remuneration committees and Hawkwing plc, for which he chairs the audit committee and non-executive director of HR Dept. Limited, a professional services business, and Silver Bullet Data Services Group PLC, a contextual data management marketing organisation and is chairman of the audit committee.
+He is a non-executive director of Warpaint London PLC where he is chairman of the audit and remuneration committees and Hawkwing plc (in Creditors Voluntary Liquidation) and non-executive director of HR Dept. Limited, a professional services business.
 Historically, Keith has been CEO or CFO of a number of quoted companies in the marketing services, telecoms and media industries.
 Keith is a chartered accountant and holds an honours degree in economics from the University of Kent.

-Steven Clarke, Non-Executive Director; Chair of the Audit and remuneration committees
+Steven Clarke Non-Executive Director; Chair of the Audit and remuneration committees